trampgeek/moodle-qtype_coderunner/README.md

 Moodle administrator
 to move the question to the system context, such as a LOCAL_PROTOTYPES category, mentioned above.

-BUG ALERT: it is currently possible to define a prototype question in a category generated by Moodle that is specific to a particular quiz but is not shared in the course context.
-The current search algorithm will not find such a prototype so it cannot be used.
-Furthermore a
-"programmer error" exception will be thrown if you subsequently attempt to edit that prototype; it must be deleted or moved to a category that's visible to the entire course.
-To avoid issues of this sort, you should define a PROTOTYPES category within your course and place all question prototypes there.

 The above-described scoping of user-defined prototypes is experimental and might change in the future, e.g. back to a simple global scope in which all